LittleSwift/llvm2mc/README.md

 ## Tips
 - Please note that llvm2mc only supports LLVM libc++ at 32 bit.
 This means you should not compile any code using MSVC STL or gcc libstdc++.
 - All Minecraft native functions can be imported from `llvm2mc/mcfunc.h`.
-- We suggest using `clang -c -emit-llvm -Xclang -disable-llvm-passes -O0 -target i386-apple-darwin -std=c++20 foo.cpp -o foo.bc` to compile your code when you are using c++.
+- We suggest using `clang -c -emit-llvm -Xclang -disable-llvm-passes -O0 -target i386-pc-linux-gnu -std=c++20 -fno-exceptions -fno-rtti foo.cpp -o foo.bc` to compile your code when you are using c++.